Emerald Software: Development

 The company authored games for the Commodore Amiga, IBM PC, Atari ST, Commodore 64, ZX Spectrum and Amstrad CPC systems.

 Development for Amiga and Atari ST games was carried out using Manx C, and Motorola 68000 Assembly language.
 As both Amiga and ST were 68000-based machines, games were typically authored on the Amiga and then ported using an in-house authored porting / remote-debug / development environment; this allowed the code to be edited on the more capable Amiga, then transmitted to the ST and remotely executed/debugged from the Amiga.
-The development system was written by Brian Kelly and was based on Lattice C. Graphics and sound routines required re-authoring, but in many cases this was straightforward.
+Graphics and sound routines required re-authoring, but in many cases this was straightforward.

 The Amiga games did not run on top of Workbench/AmigaOS – but on a custom-written tiny OS (KOS) with a proprietary disk format which offered higher data capacity per diskette, as well as helping to impede casual copying.
-This was written by Brian Kelly (the K in KOS).

 Development for Spectrum and CPC games took place on a commercially available cross-assembler development environment (PDS) hosted on an IBM PC clone which was connected to a Spectrum.
 This allowed the game to be authored on the stable PC environment (complete with disk backup), then "blasted" directly into the Spectrum memory to allow for immediate testing.
-Developing in this manner allowed for significantly higher development speeds than could be achieved by native development on the Spectrum.
+Developing in this manner allowed for higher development speeds than could be achieved by native development on the Spectrum.

 As both ZX Spectrum and CPC 464 were Zilog Z80-based machines, CPC versions were usually ported versions of the Spectrum games, with the graphics display on the more-capable CPC reconfigured to be close to that of the more primitive Spectrum.
-Z80 development was primarily run by Damian Scattergood.
 The team developed a graphics display system for the CPC 464 that emulated the Spectrum screen layout which meant graphics routines could be ported quickly.
-Damian also developed his own macro programming language that meant that code could be compiled and shared instantly across both platforms.
+Employees also developed a macro programming language that meant that code could be compiled and shared instantly across both platforms.
 Z80 development was actually done on a PC where the code could be edited and compiled quickly, and then was ported via RS232 direct onto the Spectrum and CPC machines for testing.

-List of games
+Games

 The company produced a number of games during its brief existence, to somewhat mixed reviews.
 These were largely ports of existing arcade games (Vigilante for example) or original movie tie-ins (The Running Man) but there were also some original game concepts (e.g. Phantom Fighter):